paulscherrerinstitute/psi_fix/doc_beta/files/psi_fix_mod_cplx2real.md

 ### Description

 The block converts complex data to real output with weighted coefficient regarding the given clock ratio K as generic.
+In other words IQ baseband signal can be used to modify amplitude and phase of RF signal (e.g. IF/Carrier) with a local oscillator running at a clock speed ratio (integer or not).
-Giving input data In-phase and Quadrature at the input gives the following result:
+Ex: clock run at 250 MHz and RF signal to produce at 50 MHz then  Giving input data In-phase and Quadrature at the input gives the following result:

 <img align="center" src="psi_fix_mod_cplx2real_a.png">